valkey-io/valkey-doc/topics/twitter-clone.md

 Note: the original version of this article was written in 2009 when Redis OSS was released.
 It was not exactly clear at that time that the data model was suitable to write entire applications.
-After 5 years there were many cases of applications using Redis OSS as their main store, so the goal of the article today is to be a tutorial for newcomers.
+There were many cases of applications using Valkeyt as their main store, so the goal of the article today is to be a tutorial for newcomers.
 You'll learn how to design a simple data layout using Valkey, and how to apply different data structures.